vikingeducation/assignment_async_redux/README.md

 Finally, run `yarn start` to launch the application.
 If you are using `npm`, please modify the `start-client.js` and `package.json` files accordingly.

+## Deployment Link
+A deployed version of this project may be found [here.](https://afternoon-springs-28518.herokuapp.com/)